nvmPratyush/windows-3d-scale-cube/README.md

 Contributions to enhance or expand the project are welcome.
 Feel free to fork the repository, make changes, and submit pull requests.

 ## License
-This project is open-sourced under the .
+This project is open-sourced under the (Apache 2.0 License)[LICENSE].

 ## Acknowledgments
 - The Three.js team for their comprehensive 3D library.